cx9s/Mars-rover-challenge/README.md

 2. create or re-create a map to wait rovers' explorations. 're-create' will clear all rovers have been dispatched on old map.
 3. dispatch a rover on the map.
 4. instruct the rover move.
-5. rovers will prevent collision with others.
+5. rovers will prevent collision with others, and rovers will stop at the edge of plateau to prevent fall off.

 ## Further tasks